 And now, Mr. Printer, will you be sure to let us know in your next paper whether this Shields is a Whig or a Democrat?
 I don't care about it for myself, for I know well enough how it is already; but I want to convince Jeff.
 It may do some good to let him, and others like him, know who and what these officers of State are.
-It may help to send the present hypocritical set to where they belong, and to fill the places they now disgrace, with men who will do more work for less pay, and take a fewer airs while they are doing it.
-It ain't sensible to think that the same men who get us into trouble will change their course; and yet it's pretty plain if some change for the better is not made, it's not long that either

-Peggy or I or any of us will have a cow left to milk, or a calf's tail to wring.
+It may help to send the present hypocritical set to where they belong, and to fill the places they now disgrace with men who will do more work for less pay, and take fewer airs while they are doing it.
+It ain't sensible to think that the same men who get us in trouble will change their course; and yet it's pretty plain if some change for the better is not made, it's not long that either Peggy or I or any of us will have a cow left to milk, or a calf's tail to wring.

-Yours truly, REBECCA ---.
+Yours truly, REBECCA --

-INVITATION TO HENRY CLAY
+INVITATION TO HENRY CLAY.

-SPRINGFIELD, ILLINOIS, August 29, 1842.
+SPRINGFIELD, ILL., Aug 29, 1842.

 HON.
-HENRY CLAY, Lexington, Kentucky.
+HENRY CLAY, Lexington, Ky.

-Dear Sir: We hear you are to visit Indianapolis, Indiana, on the 5th of October next.
-If our information in this is correct, we hope you will not deny us the pleasure of seeing you in our State.
+DEAR SIR:-We hear you are to visit Indianapolis, Indiana, on the 5th of October next.
+If our information in this is correct we hope you will not deny us the pleasure of seeing you in our State.
 We are aware of the toil necessarily incident to a journey by one circumstanced as you are; but once you have embarked, as you have already determined to do, the toil would not be greatly augmented by extending the journey to our capital.
-The season of the year will be most favorable for good roads and pleasant weather: and although we cannot but believe you would be highly gratified with such a visit to the prairie-land, the pleasure it would give us, and thousands such as we, is beyond all question. have never visited Illinois, or at least this portion of it; and should you now yield to our request, we promise you such a reception as shall be worthy of the man on whom are now turned the fondest hopes of a great and suffering nation.
+The season of the year will be most favorable for good roads, and pleasant weather; and although we cannot but believe you would be highly gratified with such a visit to the prairie-land, the pleasure it would give us and thousands such as we is beyond all question.
+You have never visited Illinois, or at least this portion of it; and should you now yield to our request, we promise you such a reception as shall be worthy of the man on whom are now turned the fondest hopes of a great and suffering nation.

-Please inform us at the earliest convenience
+Please inform us at the earliest convenience whether we may expect you.

-whether we may expect you.
-Very respectfully, your obedient servants,
+Very respectfully your obedient servants,

 A. G. HENRY, A. T. BLEDSOE,

 C. BIRCHALL, A. LINCOLN,

-I. M. CABANISS RORT IRWIN
+G. M. CABANNISS, Rob't Irwin,

-J. M. CABANISS, ROBT.
-IRWIN, P. A. SAUNDERS, J. M. ALLEN,
+P. A. SAUNDERS, J. M. Allen,

-J. N. FRANCIS,
+F. N. FRANCIS.

-Executive Committee, "Clay Club."
-(Clay's answer, September 6, 1842, declines with thanks.-N. and H.)
+Executive Committee "Clay Club."

+(Clay's answer, September 6, 1842, declines with thanks.)

-CORRESPONDENCE ABOUT THE LINCOLN-SHIELDS DUEL
+CORRESPONDENCE ABOUT THE LINCOLN-SHIELDS DUEL.